MuellerPlumbingPayroll/PayrollApp/README.md

 # PayrollApp
-Application for phones for Mueller payroll app.
+Application for phones for Muller timecard app.